lindemer/VEDLIoT/doc/riscv_pmp.md

 ## Memory Protection Unit (MPU, formerly sPMP)
 The RISC-V TEE WG is actively discussing, and hoping to finalize, a so-called *memory protection unit* for RISC-V in 2021.
 Its former name, supervisor PMP (sPMP), was perhaps more descriptive.
 The idea is to duplicate PMP, but give control to S-mode software.
 This scheme allows developers to place an embedded OS in S- instead of M-mode without giving up access to the memory protection hardware required to isolate userspace threads.
 Then, a security monitor (i.e., hypervisor) can run in M-mode, which uses the existing PMP hardware to separate the OS from TEEs on the same device.
 The latest revision for RISC-V MPU, as of this writing, is available [here](https://docs.google.com/document/d/1x7esOSBFfpcbDHaRPpe5NEWmav1_8der_nB25Hd5hqs/edit#).
 The MPU specification incorporates features of ePMP, which is also on the agenda for finalization ion 2021.

+## IOPMP
+PMP is designed to block access to memory originating from software running on a single core.
+It does not protect memory from other masters on the system bus, so a new extension has been proposed to handle this.
+This may be ratified in 2021, based on the latest discussions.
+See [here](../draft/iopmp.pdf) for an overview.

+## Trusted Execution State (TES)
+Huawei has proposed a TEE extension for RISC-V which is remarkably similar to Arm TrustZone.
+It is currently marked as inactive on the RISC-V TEE WG, but it is worth noting.
+A copy has been [included](../draft/tes.pdf) in this repository.